 The best time to visit Cuba is from October to April.
 These are the driest months when it comes to the weather.
 January is usually the cheapest month to travel to Cuba.

 Hurricane season is from June to November.
 You can certainly travel to Cuba safely during these months, but it can rain a lot.
 And when it pours, electricity might fall out.
 Don’t worry about that, it’s normal.
-I myself visited Cuba in July, and most of the time the weather was beautiful.
+I visited Cuba in July, and the weather was beautiful most of the time.
 There were some big thunderstorms, but if you just stay inside, it’s fine.

 The money situation in Cuba can be quite complicated.
 There used to be two currencies: the Cuban Peso (CUP) for tourists and the Cuban Convertible Peso (CUC) for locals.
 The last one is no more, although locals can now also use Moneda Libremente Convertible (MLC).